2025 School on Analytical Connectionism

 Course fees

-There is a nominal course fee of 250 GBP to cover lunch and coffee breaks.
+There is a course fee of 600 GBP.
 Attendees are expected to cover their own travel, accommodation and other subsistence expenses.
+Lunch and coffee/tea breaks will be provided on course days, and there will be one course dinner.

 Lecturers